frankhjung/article-github-actions/README.md

 There are some good features to GitHub Actions which are easily composed.
-While JavaScript is not the first tool we would consider as a workflow language, Docker is very workable compromise, even with the small performance hit.
+While JavaScript is not the first tool we would consider as a workflow language, Docker is workable compromise, even with the small performance hit.

 #### Resources